 About Richard

 I’ve been teaching chess since 1972, and in 1975 co-founded Richmond Junior Chess Club with the late and unforgettable Mike Fox.
-After Mike moved to Birmingham in about 1979, I ran the club myself until 2005/6.
+After Mike moved to Birmingham in 1979, I ran the club myself, with much help and support from parents and friends, until 2005/6.

-Here’s what one of my private pupils, Jonathan Rowson (later three times British Champion and now a well known philosopher) said about me in his book The Moves that Matter:
+Here’s what one of my private pupils, Jonathan Rowson (later three times British Champion and now a well known philosopher as well as a chess grandmaster) said about me in his book The Moves that Matter:

 … we lived on the same street as the celebrated chess teacher Richard James… His was the first ‘chess library’ I had seen, and he introduced me to the pivotal idea that chess can be studied.
 Chess thereby became not just a game to play but a world I could visit alone and make sense of on my own terms

-As the years went by, I gradually came to the realisation that children from my background, whose parents had no interest in chess, were no longer joining chess clubs and taking part in competitions.
-Neither the low level primary school chess clubs nor the increasingly professionalised junior chess clubs would have helped me.
+As the years went by, I gradually came to the realisation that children from my background, whose parents had no real interest in chess, were no longer joining chess clubs and taking part in competitions.
+Neither the low level primary school chess clubs nor the increasingly professionalised junior chess clubs seen by parents as extensions of schools would have helped me.

 I gradually retired from most of my teaching to concentrate on promoting chess in a way which would have helped the boy I was.
 However, I sometimes have vacancies for private pupils whose parents genuinely want to encourage them to see chess as a lifelong hobby.

 I’ve written a number of chess books over the years.
 My book Chess for Kids, introducing young children to the game through a humorous story, has been an Amazon best-seller since its publication in 2010.
-I’ve also written a parallel book for parents, and a book for schools will be published later in 2022.
-I’ve also written a lot of privately published books which you can find here on the Downloads page.
+I’ve also written a parallel book for parents, and a book for schoolteachers was published in 2022.
+I’ve also written a lot of privately published books, most recently under the Chess Heroes banner, which you can find here on the Downloads page.
+There’s much more about the Chess Heroes project here.
+Search for “chess Richard James” on Amazon and you’ll find all these books.

-I’ll be using the blog on this site to relate more about my life, and about my views on chess, education and childhood and how the three might interact.
+If you’d like to find out more about my life, and about my views on chess, education and childhood and how the three might interact, please visit my Substack page here.